baranselklnc/cryptocurrency-sorter/README.md

 # Cryptocurrency Sorter

-This project is an example developed using the Kotlin programming language.
+This project is a developed using the Kotlin programming language.
 The project fetches cryptocurrency prices in terms of dollars and displays them in the user interface using a color palette to indicate price changes.

 ## Features